 Why do banks keep ATM withdrawal limits low?

-Do premium accounts always have higher limits?
+Do premium accounts offer higher limits?